Stock gains power higher Berkshire profit, Buffett presses on with stock buybacks

 Results benefited from improved quarterly performance at the Geico auto insurer, where the rate of accident losses declined as people drove less, helping offset rebates that were offered to encourage policyholders to renew.

-Quarterly profit rose 5% at the BNSF railroad, as operating revenue and shipping volumes began to rebound from depressed pandemic-induced levels, while profit from Berkshire’s energy operations rose 12%.
+Quarterly profit rose 5% at BNSF, as operating revenue and shipping volumes began to rebound from depressed pandemic-induced levels, while profit from Berkshire’s namesake energy operations rose 12%.

+Buffett, in his letter, said both businesses will require major capital expenses for decades to come, but “likely to deliver appropriate returns” on that investment.

 A yearlong trouble spot was Precision Castparts, which shed more than 13,000 jobs, or 40% of its workforce, in 2020 as the pandemic drained aerospace industry demand for its parts.